stadawi12/nPlan/README.md

 in the linear models I would have moved on to something more modern.

-To summarise, I have there are two steps in my project, one is an embedding task where I learn to represent a single graph in a d-dimensional feature space and second is a classification task where I use the learnt features of the graph to predict labels
+To summarise, there are two steps in my project, one is an embedding task where I learn to represent a single graph in a d-dimensional feature space and second is a classification task where I use the learnt features of the graph to predict labels